 Biological warfare has ancient roots.
 Missile weapons poisoned with natural toxins were used as early as 18,000 years ago (Chap.
 1).
 Other uses of biological warfare prior to the modern era relied mainly on poisoning water supplies with natural toxins, or spreading naturally occurring epidemic infections to the enemy by hurling infected corpses over battlements or through the intentional transfer of disease-contaminated goods (eg, smallpox blankets).

 During World War I, Germany was the only combatant nation with an active BW program; however, by World War II many nations had BW research programs, including Japan, the Soviet Union, Germany, France, Britain, Canada, and the United States.
 The Japanese program included field trials with bubonic plague and conducted BW experiments on prisoners of war and civilians.35 The American program was founded at Camp Detrick, Maryland, in 1942.
-Fort Detrick, as it is now known, ...
+Fort Detrick, as it is ...